SarahMangrum/SarahMangrum.GitHub.io/sample_project.md

-Using SQL, conducted a comprehensive financial analysis for The World Bank and identified the financial and accounting landscape across the globe.
+Using SQL, I conducted a comprehensive financial analysis of credits and grants for The World Bank using data of consisting of over 1.24M rows and 30 columns provided from November 2022.
+The data is also updated monthly by the 10th business day at [(https://finances.worldbank.org/Loans-and-Credits/IDA-Statement-Of-Credits-and-Grants-Historical-Dat/tdwh-3krx).
+You can also find a detailed data dictionary.

+My analysis revieled insights in the following areas:

 Be sure to follow *The Interesting Project Template* as shown in [**The Data Science Project Studio**](https://www.datacareerjumpstart.com/products/the-data-science-project-studio/categories/2150357707/posts/2158441592).